bghammill/bghammill.github.io/ims-04-foundations/ims-04-lesson-03/index.md

 In order to formally state our hypotheses, let's answer the following questions:

-* What type of parameters are involved?
+* *What type of parameters are involved*?
 We are interested in proportions (of students in each group buying the DVD).
 Population proportions are denoted by $$\pi$$.
-* How many parameters are involved?
+* *How many parameters are involved*?
 Since we have two groups being compared, there are two parameters.
 Let's label those as "T" for the treatment group and "C" for the control group.
-* What is the nature of the difference being hypothesized, directional or non-directional?
+* *What is the nature of the difference being hypothesized, directional or non-directional*?
 In this case, there is no interest in directionality, and we will have a 2-sided test of no difference.

 So the formal hypotheses would be: